pixelcollective/acorn-settings-dashboard/README.md

 ## Regenerating cache

-Roles are cached with no expiration.
+Dashboard settings are cached with no expiration.
 If you make changes to your configuration you will need to regenerate the cache in order for them to take effect.

 Run the following command to regenerate the cache: